glhd/gretel/README.md

 You can also define breadcrumbs for resource controllers.
-The `index()`, `create()`, `show()`, and `edit()` methods behave exactly like the regular breadcrumb helper except that they automatically set up the parent for you if you don’t provide one.
+The `index()`, `create()`, `show()`, and `edit()` methods behave exactly like the regular breadcrumb helper except that they automatically set up the parent for you if you don't provide one.

 ```php
 Route::resource('users', UserController::class)